"Inner Child? That's Weird" - Why Science Supports Inner Child Healing

 2. Cognitive Reappraisal and Reframing

 In cognitive behavioral therapy (CBT), a technique known as cognitive reappraisal involves changing the way we interpret situations.
 Similarly, Inner Child work encourages us to reinterpret our childhood experiences.
 For instance, if you felt neglected as a child, reappraisal helps you realize that it was more about your caregiver’s limitations than your worth as a person.
 This shift can change your emotional response, fostering forgiveness and releasing resentment.
+(Forgiveness is choosing to allow yourself to move forward and live a good life anyway - letting go of the "job" of personally punishing them with your anger and hurt - it in NO WAY says what they did was okay.
+That's never required.)

 3. Somatic Healing Techniques